placebeyondtheclouds/pikvm-zero2w-eth/README.md

 - it's working as it supposed to
 - power consumption 2.5W when streaming and half of that when idle
+- The adapter doesn't support auto-negotiation, so full duplex should not work with auto-negotiation on the other end (requres setting full duplex mode manually on both ends), **but it is working** with every adapter I tested.
+Default half-duplex mode connection is unstable and hangs on traffic.
 - ethernet stability:
   - ```
     [ ID] Interval           Transfer     Bitrate         Retr